PlanktoScope/PlanktoScope/documentation/docs/operation/user-interface.md

 !!! warning

-    The GPS Status panel will be removed in a future version of the PlanktoScope software.

-!!! warning

     The Navigation panel, including its fan toggle (which doesn't work correctly) will be removed in a future version of the PlanktoScope software.

 ## Wifi